Sippar: Neo-Babylonian period

 In the succeeding Late Bronze Age collapse period, it was taken by the Neo-Babylonian ruler Nebuchadnezzar I about 1120 BC.
 In the reign of Neo-Babylonian ruler Adad-apla-iddina (c.
 1064–1043 BC) the Shamash cult center along with all the other temples in Sippar were destroyed by Suteans and cult symbol of Shamash was lost.

 Neo-Assyrian period

 In the early 1st millennium BC, Sippar came under Neo-Assyrian control.
 After the final defeat of the Neo-Assyrians by the Neo-Babylonians at the Battle of Carchemish in 605 BC text report that a number of Egyptian and Assyrian prisoners were brought to Sippar as chattel.
 Records of Neo-Babylonian ruler Nebuchadnezzar II (605-562 BC) and Nabonidos (556-539 BC) record that they repaired the Shamash temple E-babbara.

 Achaemenid period

 After the Battle of Opis in September 539 BC Sippar surrendered to the Achaemenid Empire, followed soon after by the fall of the Neo-Babylonian empire.

+After the Battle of Guagamela in 331 BCE, a cuneiform tablet records a message originating in Sippar from Alexander the Great to the people of Babylon promising that he "shall not enter your houses."